 Arthur F. Cain, Jr. enlisted in the U. S. Army on August 14, 1942 in the Air Corps and in February 1943 became an aviation cadet then earned his wings.
 In November 1943 commissioned as a 2nd Lieutenant with serial number O-814648.
 Sent overseas to the South West Pacific Area (SWPA) and assigned to the 69th Fighter Squadron as a P-47 Thunderbolt pilot flying combat missions in New Guinea and the Philippines.
 Cain earned the Air Medal and Purple Heart (posthumously).

 Built by Republic at the Indiana Division of Republic Aviation in Evansville, IN.
 Constructor Number 959.
 Delivered to the U. S. Army.
 Disassembled and shipped overseas to the Pacific and reassembled.

 Assigned to the 5th Air Force, 58th Fighter Group, 69th Fighter Squadron.
 When lost engine R-2800-63 serial number 42-125818.
 Machine gun serial numbers unknown.

-Cain bailed out at 1,000' and was seen to smack against his aircraft before it sank.
-An immediate search showed no trace of pilot.
-One wheel was afloat in the oil slick.
-Afterwards, he was listed as Missing In Action (MIA).
+Cain was seen to bail out at an altitude of 1,000' and was seen to smack against his aircraft when it crashed into the sea roughly a half mile off shore from Vigan.
+An immediate search of the area showed no trace of the pilot.
+One wheel was seen afloat on the surface and an oil slick.
+When this aircraft failed to return it was officially listed as Missing In Action (MIA).

-Officially declared dead the day of the mission.
-Memorialized on the tablets of the missing at Manila American Cemetery.
+Cain was officially declared dead the day of the mission.
+He is memorialized at Manila American Cemetery on the tablets of the missing.